Aiclys/website/README.md

 # website
-Thsi is the repo of my personal website
+This is the repo of my personal website